 Keeping Distance: Latest Technology Makes Distance-Measuring Easier and More Accurate Than Ever

 The USGA’s February decision allowing golfers to use distance-measuring devices in all USGA amateur championships and their respective qualifying events may not affect you one bit.
-In fact, GPS and rangefinders have been USGA-approved for local rules since 2006.
+In fact, GPS and rangefinders have been USGA-approved for local rules since 2006, ever since many a 3d printing uk emerged.
 But the ruling did return deserved attention to the category, which has really hit warp speed as of late, with respect to technological advancements.

 Was it really just two years ago when we had to manually connect stand-alone GPS handheld units to our computer before we left for the course, just to load course maps onto it?
 Convenience has indeed evolved.